beaconhill12345/hotel-cancellation-analysis/README.md

 ## Prediction Model

-Our Gaussian Naive Bayes model correctly classifies roughly 72–75% of all bookings.
-More importantly, it catches the majority of actual cancellations in advance, giving the front desk team actionable lead time.
-For a hotel managing 1,000 bookings per month, this translates to flagging 250–280 at-risk reservations early enough to intervene — at the cost of roughly 100–150 unnecessary follow-up calls, a manageable trade-off.
-A Logistic Regression model further improved accuracy by several percentage points, confirming that lead time, deposit type, and special requests are the most powerful predictive features.
+Our Gaussian Naive Bayes model correctly classifies 77% of all bookings.
+The key trade-off: it catches about 48% of actual cancellations while keeping false alarms very low at just 5.8%.
+For a hotel managing 1,000 bookings per month, that means flagging roughly 180 at-risk reservations early enough to intervene, with only about 58 unnecessary follow-up calls.
+A Logistic Regression model further improved accuracy, confirming that lead time, deposit type, and special requests are the most powerful predictive features.

 ## Recommendations